She woke from her sleep with her heart pounding in her chest and her eyes darting wildly around the room. She could still hear his voice in her head.

-Not knowing what the message itself contained, she slowly pointed her mouse on the words, clicked, and held her breath.
+Not knowing what the message itself contained, she slowly pointed her mouse over the words, clicked, and held her breath.

 Do you by any chance remember me?

 Loneliness and lovelessness is a terrible place to be.
 Claudia and Gareth had been married for twelve rather platonic years.
-He never ceased reminding her of how he had been there for her all those years ago and that if it was not for him and his family, she would have never amounted to much.
-Claudia truly believed that he was right, and always acknowledged the debt that she owed him, even though she did not know how she was going to ever repay him.
+He never ceased reminding her of how he had been there for her all those years ago and that if it were not for him and his family she would have never amounted to much.
+Claudia truly believed that he was right and always acknowledged the debt that she owed him, even though she did not know how she was ever going to be able to repay him.
 As the years melted away, she struggled to love him.
 She wondered sometimes whether she had ever really been in love with him, or whether the love that existed between them was more obligatory from her side.
-Love on extended credit terms.
-As if he’d been a love loan shark of sorts.
+Love on extended credit terms, as if he’d been a love loan shark of sorts.

 A deep friendship had formed between the two women, both of whom were unconsciously seeking a way out of the mundaneness of their loveless marriages.
 It began with their two young children who had formed a bond at school, culminating in numerous social invitations which often continued late into the evenings.

 The deep friendship soon became more than that.
-The two women felt as if their souls were intertwined and each began feeling things towards the other that went far beyond the boundaries of friendship.
+The two women felt as if their souls were intertwined and each began experiencing feelings towards the other that went far beyond the boundaries of friendship.